fastify/fastify-request-context/README.md

 });

 app.addHook('onRequest', (req, reply, done) => {
-  // overwrite the defaults
+  // Overwrite the defaults.
-  req.requestContext.set('user', { id: 'helloUser' });
+  // This is completely equivalent to using app.requestContext or just requestContext req.requestContext.set('user', { id: 'helloUser' });
   done();
 });

 // this should now get `helloUser` instead of the default `system` app.get('/', (req, reply) => {
-  const user = req.requestContext.get('user');
+  // requestContext singleton exposed by the library retains same request-scoped values that were set using `req.requestContext` const user = requestContext.get('user');
   reply.code(200).send( { user });
 });